-This exhibition continues on the theme of the artist’s exploration and experiments in the realms of mythology, colonial history and personal imagination.
-Extending from the historical background and narrative of his first solo exhibition, “The Journal of the Black Dragon”, and still employing the historical Kwantung Leased Territory as the stage, Zhang Wenzhi has created the second chapter of his fantastical epic.
+This exhibition continues on the theme of the artist’s exploration and experiments in the realms of mythology, history and personal imagination.
+Extending from the historical background and narrative of his first solo exhibition, “The Journal of the Black Dragon”, Zhang Wenzhi has created the second chapter of his fantastical epic.
 Using Lewis Carell’s 1865 novel “Alice’s Adventures in Wonderland” as a metaphor, the artist and Alice come across each other in an unknown dimension between reality and fiction, and taking us along on a journey of art and imagination.

 The inspiration for the exhibition came from animal specimens in the Natural History Museum.
 However, it is not the hollow straw and plaster that fills these taxidermies specimens, but imaginative narratives of Northeast Asia.
 When the shaman put the roe deer hide on the sacred drum, the song of prayer joined together the deities of the past to the blessed beings of this land.
 In this way, the natural history museum is also inscribed with much unknown information from this history.

 Zhang Wenzhi born in 1993 in Dalian, China.
 He graduated from the School of Experimental Art at the Central Academy of Fine Arts in Beijing (CAFA) with a BFA and an MFA in 2015 and 2018.
 He was considered one of the top graduates from the class of 2018.
-An exceptionally talented ink painter, avid researcher of Late Qing Dynasty and early Republic history, and collector of old documents, artifacts and specimens, Zhang has amassed a fascinating exhibition consisting of ink on paper works, as well as sculpture and installation.
+An exceptionally talented ink painter, avid researcher of history, and collector of old documents, artifacts and specimens, Zhang has amassed a fascinating exhibition consisting of ink on paper works, as well as sculpture and installation.